Vyral/base-template/_posts/2022-10-07-prep-your-for-sale-home-while-living-in-it.md

 {% include excerpt.html %}

-ow that the market has changed, how can you prep your home for sale while living in it?
+Now that the market has changed, how can you prep your home for sale while living in it?
 It can be tricky, but with our tips, you can make this as easy and hassle-free as possible:

 **1\.
 Make sure your home looks the same as the photos on your listing.** If you're working with the HBR team, we do everything we can to help you prepare the house—from staging to cleaning, etc.